-2.4.2.3 Interim Development
+2.4.2.3.
+Interim Development

 Interim development may be temporary or part of a phased development.
-This type of development may be appropriate in areas anticipated to have significant development in the future, such as transit station areas or Main Streets, but where there is no short-term market demand to support the ultimate development outcomes.
+This type of development may be appropriate in areas anticipated to have significant development in the future, such as transit station areas, Main Streets or Comprehensive Planning Sites, but where there is no short-term market demand to support the ultimate development outcomes.